 - Select "clear all tags" to return to a view with just the 3D model.

 This is how you can use the 3D Draw feature.

 - Tap Draw in the Annotate menu to get started.

 - Set the drawing plane, and select “Start Drawing”.

 - Select any of the tools from the palate to mark up your view.

 - To draw an arrow, tap where you want the arrow to start and then drag away.

 - You can use the pencil tool to add some notes to your drawing by using a finger, an apple pencil, or any other stylus.

-- By selecting this icon, you can rotate my model again to view it from a different angle.
+- By selecting the Move Tool icon, you can rotate your model again to view it from a different angle.
 You can then set a new plane to add a second drawing.
 You can do this as many times as you would like.

 - To return to or edit a previous drawing, you can select “Last Drawing” or “Edit Drawing”.
 “Last Drawing” allows you to edit your most recent changes.
 “Edit Drawing” allows you to edit any of your drawings since you opened the view.